 Scholarships and grants for student percussionists who are current members of the Percussive Arts Society (PAS).
+Applications open in March.

 The James and Virginia M. Smyth Scholarship Fund

 For applicants from Missouri, Mississippi, Georgia, Illinois, Oklahoma, Texas and Tennessee.
 4-year renewable scholarships.
+Application deadline: February

 The Music Center’s Spotlight Program